 The 1867 Burkill Hall is one of the gardens' best viewing spots.

-The Singapore Botanic Gardens is more than three times the age of Singapore itself (which celebrated its 50th anniversary this year), with a history dating to the British colonial era.
+The Singapore Botanic Gardens is more than three times the age of Singapore itself (which celebrated its 50th anniversary in 2015), with a history dating to the British colonial era.

 "This is the highest point in the gardens and from here I can see the National Orchid Garden, Palm Valley and the Rain Forest," says Dr. Nigel Taylor, the gardens' director.
 "There's something magical about being at this spot where I'm totally immersed in a sea of orchids and expansive greenery."